Itisben/Parallel-CoreMaint/README.md

    * **ParCM-parse-output.py**: the python script called by benchmark.sh to parse the test result.
    * **results**: this folder contains all the tested results.
    * **convert**: this folder contains all the Python scripts that transfer the test results to the figures and table in the paper.
+   * **graph-generate.py**: the python script to generate three synthetic graphs including ER, BA, and RMAT.

 3. ```~/FasterCoreMaintenance```: the Edge Join method in the paper "Faster Parallel Core Maintenance Algorithms in Dynamic Graphs" (IEEE Transactions on Paralell and Distributed Systems - 2020).